chicago-forge-open-source/artisan-expedition-guide/HelpfulConsiderations.md

+# How to Talk to Clients

-# A Word On Contraints
+# A Word on Contraints

 ### The Big Inhibitors
 - Financial Cost